-The panel considers the examination methods to be adequate.
-The diversity of examination methods in courses and across courses allows for the assessment of both knowledge and skills, relevant to the programme.
+The panel regards the examination methods to be adequate.
+The diversity of examination methods in courses and across courses allows for the assessment of knowledge and skills, relevant to the programme.

 The thesis process is satisfactorily organised, especially since the Thesis Workflow System has been implemented.
-The panel recommends, however, to inform students more clearly and more comprehensively about the thesis process and the thesis assessment.
+The panel recommends, however, to inform students more clearly and comprehensively about the thesis process and the thesis assessment.
 The assessment of the theses is a reliable process, as two examiners are involved and sound assessment forms with relevant assessment criteria are used.
-The panel recommends considering to use weighted criteria in the thesis assessment.
+As the thesis processes and thesis assessments differ to a certain extent across the master specialisations, the panel recommends to align the processes and to establish more homogeneity therein.
+In addition, the panel recommends considering using weighted criteria in the thesis assessment.